The Amityville Horror: Films

-The documentary My Amityville Horror was released in March 2013.
-It featured interviews with Daniel Lutz, one of the children who lived in the house during the period on which the book and films are based.
-Lutz echoes the original story as told by his mother and step-father.
+The documentary My Amityville Horror (2012) features an interview with Daniel Lutz, one of the children who lived in the house during the period on which the book and films are based.
+Lutz echoes the original story as told by his mother and stepfather.
 He also makes additional claims that both he and George Lutz were possessed and that George Lutz demonstrated telekinetic abilities, and claims that George's dabbling in the occult may have initiated the demonic events.
+However, Daniel's brother, Christopher, claims that many of the events in the book were exaggerated by their stepfather for financial gain.

 Legacy

-Kathleen Theresa Lutz (October 13, 1946 – August 17, 2004) died of emphysema and George Lee Lutz (January 1, 1947 – May 8, 2006) died of heart disease.
-The couple had divorced in the late 1980s, but remained on good terms.

 During the period in which the Lutz family was living at 112 Ocean Avenue, Stephen Kaplan, a self-styled vampirologist and ghost hunter, was called in to investigate the house.
 Kaplan and the Lutzes had a falling out after Kaplan said that he would expose any fraud that was found.
 Kaplan went on to write a critical book titled The Amityville Horror Conspiracy with his wife Roxanne Salch Kaplan.
 The book was published in 1995.

+The Lutzes first publicly discussed their experiences in the house at a press conference on February 16, 1976, at the law offices of Bernard Burton & Weber, which had unsuccessfully defended DeFeo in his murder trial a few months earlier.
+William Weber, DeFeo's lawyer, said that the Lutzes were providing evidence which could lead to a new trial for DeFeo.

 On the night of March 6, 1976, the house was investigated by Ed and Lorraine Warren, a husband and wife team self-described as demonologists, together with a crew from the television station Channel 5 New York and reporter Michael Linder of WNEW-FM.
 During the course of the investigation Gene Campbell took a series of infrared time-lapse photographs.
 One of the images allegedly showed a "demonic boy" with glowing eyes who was standing at the foot of a staircase.
 The photograph did not emerge into the public domain until 1979, when George and Kathy Lutz and Rod Steiger appeared on The Merv Griffin Show to promote the release of the first film.
 Parapsychologist Hans Holzer also investigated 112 Ocean Avenue.
 The Warrens and Holzer have suggested that the house is occupied by malevolent spirits due to its history.
 The Warrens' visit to the house was depicted in the 2016 film The Conjuring 2.

 George Lutz registered the phrase The Amityville Horror as a trademark in 2002 and it is referred to as The Amityville Horror™ on his official website.
 Lutz claimed that the film producers embellished or fabricated events portrayed in the 1979 version and the 2005 remake.
 He also claimed that the producers of the 2005 film did not involve his family and that they used his name without permission.
+Kathleen Theresa Lutz (October 13, 1946 – August 17, 2004) died of emphysema and George Lee Lutz (January 1, 1947 – May 8, 2006) died of heart disease.
+The couple divorced in the late 1980s, but remained on good terms.